bobsawey/clstrfck/embedding_experiments_1/cluster_embeddings/README.md

+# 📓
-•	loads user + assistant pairs from a JSONL file
+- 💿 loads user 🧑🏻 + assistant 🤖 pairs from a JSONL file
+  - prepping pairs will be its own directory of stuff ( TODO: add SALON/openai_chatpair_prep )
-•	embeds each pair with any GGUF embedding model served by llama-cpp-python
+- 🎛️ embeds each pair with any GGUF embedding model served by llama-cpp-python
-•	mean-pools the per-token vectors to get a single sentence embedding
+- ⚖️ mean-pools the per-token vectors to get a single sentence embedding
+  - TODO: ELABORATE. we may jave functionality issues due to misunderstandingZ
-	•	(optionally) writes every {text, embedding} pair to a JSONL side-file
+- (optionally) writes every {text, embedding} pair to a JSONL side-file
-	•	stacks the embeddings into a NumPy matrix
+- 🥞 stacks the embeddings into a NumPy matrix
-	•	clusters them with K-Means (automatic K sweep optional)
+- 📑 clusters them with K-Means (automatic K sweep optional)
-	•	prints a few examples from each cluster
+- 🖨️ prints a few examples from each cluster